How’s that PR job search going?

 Your cover letter should not read like the beginning of a novel, love story, creative writing assignment or multiple Pinterest inspirational quotes strung together.

-Instead, include answers to the following questions (succinctly)
+Instead, include answers to the following questions in your PR cover letter (succinctly)

 - What are your qualifications (beyond what is listed on your resume) in direct relationship to the responsibilities of the position?